Ávila

-From the arrangement of different construction pieces that articulate the different environments, and with the minimum necessary partitions, we work and project the void as the main element of the proposal.
-Likewise, the distributor on the upper floor is proposed as a diagonal, square-shaped void that, despite the simplicity of the whole, allows cross visuals between all the rooms, including the one on the rear façade from the staircase.
+Based on the arrangement of different architectural pieces that articulate the different environments, and with the minimal partitions necessary, we work and project emptiness as the main element of the proposal.
+Additionally, the distributor piece of the upper floor is proposed as a diagonally shaped square void that, despite the simplicity of the whole, allows cross-views between all the rooms, including the one on the rear facade from the staircase.

-With the use of continuous materials and light colors, the aim is to obtain a bright, neutral and warm place at the same time, making use of the furniture and integrating it from the beginning of the project.
-The proposal values the space thanks to its simplicity, the different textures of the materials and the light, leaving aside any excess or ornament and focusing on satisfying the needs of its inhabitants.
+With the use of continuous materials and light colors, the aim is to obtain a bright, neutral, and warm place, incorporating furniture from the beginning of the project.
+The proposal values space through its simplicity, the different textures of the materials, and light, avoiding any excess or ornament and focusing on responding to the satisfying of its inhabitants.

 Photographer: José Hevia